Home

 Try this cake with my easy frosting recipe, you will love it!

 I used this moist yellow cake recipe for my daughter’s name day.
 In Poland, name days are as important as birthdays, so I always make a fancy cake.
-I have this yellow cake recipe from “The Cake Bible,”which slowly became one of my favorite books for cakes.
+I have this yellow cake recipe from “The Cake Bible,” which slowly became one of my favorite books for cakes.

-I used an easy frosting recipe for the chocolate icing, which complements this moist yellow cake recipe wonderfully.
+moist yellow cake recipe I used an easy frosting recipe for the chocolate icing, which complements this moist yellow cake recipe wonderfully.
 My son ended up telling us how much we are allowed to eat; on the other hand, he does this with almost every cake I bake.
-Probably I’m just repeating myself. moist yellow cake recipe
+Probably I’m just repeating myself.

 If you are looking for easy birthday cakes, then this moist yellow cake recipe really is a must.
 Just make sure to have all the ingredients at room temperature, and you’ll be fine.
-It really is just a mix cake in one bowl.
-You have to only separate the eggs, so you could use the whites to make delicious meringue.

 As to decorating the cake, I did it for a name day, so I had to write her name on it.
 It was easy since I used a press set.
-I just put the letters into the letter holder, pressed it slightly into the icing, and used a Tip #2to pipe out the wording.
+I just put the letters into the letter holder, pressed it slightly into the icing, and used a Tip #2 to pipe out the wording.
 It was easy.
 I did it for the first time in my life and I think it looked pretty good.
 You can be the judge of that.

 I hope that you will not be disappointed and that you will enjoy this moist yellow cake recipe.